 The internet is a vast open space not bound by geographical borders.
 Any startup that operates successfully on the internet is quite likely to gain international recognition due to this reason.
 There are instances where eCommerce ventures that started small at a local base ended up going global contributing to many industries and economies in a significant way.

 Search Engine Traffic

-Getting ranked on top of the search engine result pages for the right keywords will simply result in continual sales for any online business-backed, of course, by such factors as price, quality and aftersales service as well.
+Getting ranked on top of the search engine result pages for the right keywords will simply result in continual sales for any online business-backed, of course, by such factors as price, quality, and aftersales service as well.
 This can be considered a great achievement for small businesses since this puts them in competition with the bigger players.
 But, it has to be noted that this is not that similar to social media traffic where the online store is a topic of conversation that is of immediate interest to people at any given time.
-The internet has practically democratised commenting on or reviewing a product or service.
-Sometimes, a business can be one good review away from their breakthrough or one bad review away from getting driven out of the business.
+The internet has practically democratized commenting on or reviewing a product or service.
+Sometimes, a business can be one good review away from its breakthrough or one bad review away from getting driven out of the business.
 Therefore, internet traffic is an important factor that can be potentially advantageous for a small eCommerce business as long as they know how to leverage it.